Quick start with Dessia SDK

 return COLORS[self.color_name]

 Note that in this example, COLORS is a dictionary that doesn’t comply with the constraint given in section 3.2.
-Its type is dict[string, tuple[float, float, float]).
+Its type is dict[string, tuple[float, float, float])].
 Its values are “complex” (tuple[float, float, float]) and not of simple builtin type.
 This is because we never actually need to input its value in a platform form.
-It is only used as a internal variable in the code and, thus, does not need to comply with the previous constraints.
+It is only used as a internal variable in the code and, as a result, does not need to comply with the previous constraints.

 These constraints are only relevant if your a typing a class attribute or a function argument, which will likely be shown as a form input.